microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Limitations of our approach

+To achieve the excellent results shown in this study it is paramount that the contrast agent instillation is performed in a reproducible and controlled way.
+It is thus important that a the instillation is performed by a skilled experimentator, with the help of a syringe pump.
+Other contrast agents might be slightly easier to use for instillation, but fail to give equally high-quality results, as mentioned above.

+Our presented method for the investigation of the microvasculature within the bone tissue is thus mainly limited by the imaging method.
-The most significant limitation of the suggested approach is the general limitation of microCT imaging, namely, the correlation between the resolution and the sample size.
+Namely, this is the correlation between achievable resolution and the physical size of the imaged sample.
 If the sample is only a few millimeters in diameter, the voxel sizes in the range of 1 µm enable visualization of the microvasculature down to the capillary bed [@doi:10.1016/j.vph.2018.09.003; @doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017; @doi:10.1038/srep41842].
 In case of large samples, like minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 µm).
 In such samples the finest microvessels with diameter under 40 µm thus cannot be accurately visualized (see Fig. @fig:5 & @fig:6).

-Nonetheless, the presented approach is, according to our knowledge, the best what can be achieved with the modern microCT scanners and is a big step forward for qualitative and quantitative imaging in tissue engineering and implantology research as well as many other related research fields.
+Apart from this general limitation of the tomographic imaging, the hereby presented approach of instilling the vasculature in the bone tissue with a polymerizing contrast agent is a big step forward for qualitative and quantitative imaging.
+The presented method is suitable to answer important questions regarding the microvasculature in tissue engineering and implantology research as well as many other related research fields.

 ## Author Contributions {.page_break_before}